ahmetaligul01/ahmetaligul01/README.md

 My focus is on creating clean, performant code and delivering exceptional user experiences.
 I'm always excited to work on innovative projects and collaborate with fellow developers. 🚀

-I'm based in Istanbul, Turkey 🇹🇷.
+I am based in Istanbul, Turkey 🇹🇷.
 You can reach me at ahmetaligul01@gmail.com

 ![Profile views](https://komarev.com/ghpvc/?username=ahmetaligul01&color=brightgreen&style=flat-square&label=Profile+Views)